DaveCosta/Iris-jvm/README.md

 # Iris-jvm
-A java version of the repository Iris
+A java version of the Iris repository.